1 What is SUSE Linux Enterprise Server for SAP Applications? #

 This resource agent from SUSE supports scale-up scenarios by checking the SAP HANA database instances for whether a takeover needs to happen.
 Unlike with the pure SAP solution, takeovers can be automated.

-It is configured as a master/slave resource: The master assumes responsibility for the SAP HANA databases running in primary mode, whereas the slave is responsible for instances that are operated in synchronous (secondary) status.
-In case of a takeover, the secondary (slave resource instance) can automatically be promoted to become the new primary (master resource instance).
+It is configured as a parent/child resource: The parent assumes responsibility for the SAP HANA databases running in primary mode, whereas the child is responsible for instances that are operated in synchronous (secondary) status.
+In case of a takeover, the secondary (child resource instance) can automatically be promoted to become the new primary (parent resource instance).

 This resource agent supports system replication for the following scale-up scenarios: